-• ANB019 is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for GPP and PPP patients.
+- ANB019 is an antibody that inhibits the function of IL-36R, which we are initially developing as a potential first-in-class therapy for GPP and PPP patients.
 GPP is a life-threatening, rare, systemic inflammatory disorder that, based on our analysis of publicly available data sources and interviews with physicians and key opinion leaders in the field, we estimate affects approximately 3,000 patients in the United States with no approved therapies.
-Studies have shown that GPP is associated with mutations, that lead to abnormally high signaling through the IL-36R, which we believe can be addressed by treatment with ANB019.
+Studies have shown that GPP can be associated in some patients with mutations, that lead to abnormally high signaling through the IL-36R, which we believe can be addressed by treatment with ANB019 irrespective of whether a GPP patient has a mutated IL-36 signaling pathway.
 PPP is a non-fatal form of pustular psoriasis that we estimate affects approximately 150,000 patients in the United States alone.
 PPP is believed to be caused by increased systemic levels of IL-36 cytokines, resulting in inflammatory pustules on the hands and feet of patients that cause significant inability to stand, walk or do manual work, which we believe can be addressed by treatment with ANB019.
 We believe ANB019 is the most advanced therapeutic antibody targeting the IL-36R in development.
 We anticipate filing an Australian CTN for ANB019 by the end of 2016, the approval of which would allow us to initiate Phase 1 trials in Australia in the first half of 2017.
 We plan to subsequently develop ANB019 in the United States after submitting an IND to the FDA and to seek FDA Orphan Drug Designation for the treatment of GPP and PPP.
-The FDA may grant Orphan Drug Designation to a drug intended to treat a disease or condition that generally affects fewer than 200,000 individuals in the United States.
+The FDA may grant Orphan Drug Designation to a drug intended to treat a disease or condition that generally affects fewer than 200,000 individuals in the United States. - Checkpoint receptor agonist antibodies are being developed by AnaptysBio to multiple different immune checkpoint receptors for the treatment of certain autoimmune diseases where we believe checkpoint receptor function is insufficiently activated.
+Known human immune checkpoint receptors include CTLA-4, PD-1, LAG-3, BTLA and TIGIT.
+We have discovered certain checkpoint receptor agonist antibodies that have demonstrated efficacy in a rodent model of graft-versus-host disease.
+We anticipate that, subsequent to regulatory clearance, one of our whollyowned checkpoint receptor antibodies will initiate human testing during 2018.

-The Advantages of Our SHM-XEL Platform
+The Advantages of Our SHM Platform

 Our approach to developing novel therapeutic antibody product candidates is based upon somatic hypermutation, or SHM, a critical, endogenous process that generates the essential antibody diversity required to develop a natural immune response to pathogens.
-Our proprietary antibody generation platform, called SHM-XEL, is designed to replicate the natural process of SHM in vitro.
+Our proprietary antibody generation platform, called SHM is designed to replicate the natural process of SHM in vitro.
 Competing antibody discovery technologies include mouse immunization methodologies, microbial antibody display and human B-cell screening.
-We believe SHM-XEL overcomes several key limitations associated with these competing technologies and has the following competitive advantages:
+We believe our SHM platform overcomes several key limitations associated with these competing technologies and has the following competitive advantages: